coleifer/peewee/docs/peewee/models.rst

                 database = db

-    Model configuration is kept namespaced in a special class called ``Meta`` -- this convention is borrowed from Django, which does the same thing.  ``Meta`` configuration is passed on to subclasses, so this code basically allows all our project's models to connect to our database.
+    Model configuration is kept namespaced in a special class called ``Meta`` -- this convention is borrowed from Django.  ``Meta`` configuration is passed on to subclasses, so our project's models will all subclass ``BaseModel``.

-3. Declare a model or two
+3. Create a model

     .. code-block:: python

         class User(BaseModel):
             username = CharField()

-    Model definition is pretty similar to django or sqlalchemy -- you basically define a class which represents a single table in the database, then its attributes (which are subclasses of :py:class:`Field`) represent columns.
+    Model definition is pretty similar to django or sqlalchemy -- you subclass :py:class:`Model` and add :py:class:`Field` instances as class attributes.

     Models provide methods for creating/reading/updating/deleting rows in the database.